-While falling from the top of an electrical power pole is a constant danger to our nation's Lineman and Power Workers, suffering from a burn, or being electrocuted is a more likely hazard.
-Nearly all linemen work on live "hot" distribution lines carrying electricity to businesses or residential homes from the power plant to the business or residential home.
-In many incidences, the worker wears insulated gloves and other protective equipment to safeguard against contact with electrical power.
+Nearly all linemen work on live "hot" distribution lines carrying electricity to businesses or residential homes from the power plant.
+In many incidents, the worker wears insulated gloves and other appropriate personal protective equipment (PPE) to safeguard against contact with electrical power lines.

-Training is essential for keeping the lineman safe at all times.
-However, the safety procedures practice by one company might not be enforced by another, especially if the foreman or contractor develops in-house rules to increase productivity at the risk of the lineman performing shortcuts.
-There is a calculated risk to maintaining safety on the job where effective supervision is crucial to saving the lives of the workers and ensuring the job was done quickly and correctly.
+There is a calculated risk to maintaining safety on the job where effective supervision is crucial to saving the lives of the electrical workers and ensuring the job is done quickly and correctly.
 Training is essential for always keeping the lineman safe.

 Power Worker Job Duties